CLP Holdings Limited – Annual report – 31 December 2020

 EnergyAustralia’s activity in energy markets exposes it to financial risk.

 Energy portfolio exposure is managed through an established risk management framework.
 The framework consists of policies which place appropriate limits on overall energy market exposures, hedging strategies and targets, delegations of authority on trading, approved product lists, regular exposure reporting, and segregation of duties.
-Risk monitoring includes physical position reporting, stress testing of the portfolios and analyses of earnings (Earnings-at-Risk, EaR).
-The EaR is derived from modelling, through Monte Carlo simulations and scenarios, potential variability in spot and forward market prices and supply and demand volumes across the wholesale energy portfolio for the coming financial year.
-The EaR measure is drawn from the resulting earnings distribution and is chosen at a 1 in 4 probability downside (2017: 1 in 4 probability downside).
+Risk monitoring includes physical position reporting, stress testing of the portfolios and “at-risk” analyses of potential earnings.
+At-risk measures are derived by modelling potential variability in spot and forward market prices and supply and demand volumes, across the wholesale energy portfolio, through Monte Carlo simulations, historic simulations, and scenarios.

 The corporate governance process also includes oversight by an Audit & Risk Committee (ARC-EA) which acts on behalf of EnergyAustralia’s Board.

 Interest rate risk

 The sensitivity analysis below presents the effects on the Group’s post-tax profit for the year (as a result of change in interest expense on floating rate borrowings) and equity (as a result of change in the fair value of derivative instruments which qualify as cash flow hedges).
 Such amounts accumulated in equity are reclassified to profit or loss in the periods when the hedged items affect profit or loss, and offset one another in the profit or loss.

 The analysis has been determined based on the exposure to interest rates for both derivative and non-derivative financial instruments at the end of the reporting period.
 For floating rate borrowings, the analysis is prepared assuming the amount of liability outstanding at the end of the reporting period was outstanding for the whole year.
 The sensitivity to interest rates used is considered reasonable given the market forecasts available at the end of the reporting period and under the economic environments in which the Group operates, with all other variables held constant.